 Traditionally roses have been grown for their scent, their colour and as cut flowers.
-In fact in my Tranquil Garden eBook, roses are portrayed as just that.

 The addition of roses to your garden certainly does give you those benefits.
 But there are actually some other benefits that may not at first be that obvious.
 When you discover these benefits, they make roses all the more desirable to have.

 CAUTION: Note that some of the tips below require your roses to not have been sprayed with any chemicals.
 Do not consume parts of a rose plant that has been sprayed, it just isn’t safe!

 Rose petals are the iconic symbols of extravagance.
 Who hasn’t dreamed of (or had) a bath with rose petals floating daintily on the surface of the water or a bed decorated with handfuls of rose petals and chocolates on the pillow?